colinfran/stockmarketbot/README.md

 # stockmarketbot

-StockMarketBot is a proof-of-concept application designed to explore whether AI models can generate reliable and actionable stock market insights.
+StockMarketBot is a proof-of-concept PWA designed to explore whether AI models can generate reliable and actionable stock market insights.
 It runs fully automated paper-trading strategies powered by AI decisions in real-time market conditions — without risking any real money.
 The app provides a transparent, live view of the bot’s performance, including daily and monthly returns, recent trades, and overall portfolio growth.
 Additionally, users can subscribe to receive instant web push notifications in their browser whenever a new AI-generated market report is published or a trade is executed.

 The goal is simple: observe, measure, and evaluate how effectively (or not) AI can interpret markets and make profitable trading decisions over time.